david672orford/pub-tools/README.md

     $ ./pub-tools epub-viewer

 If you click on a link, you will get 404.
-To download the ePub file, note the publication code and issue code (in the case of periodicals) at the end of the URL.
-For a periodical:
+To download the ePub file, note the publication code which is the last component of the URL path.
+Then run this
+command:

-    $ flask epub download **pub code** **issue code**
+    $ flask epub download **pub code**

-For a book, brocure, tract, or other non-periodical:

-    $ flask epub download

 If the ePub Viewer module ever moves beyond the experimental state, we will add a button or other control for downloading the ePub files directly from